Gold240sx/tailwind-penguin/README.md

 If you ever wanted a singular place to find the exact component that you're looking for as well as store favorites, save info on your favorite projects ( computers folder location, gitnub repo, etc), and code snippets.
 This project seeks to seve that purpose and be the goto place for all your coding needs.

 Addidional benefits include:
+- Live Preview of components and component code
 - Tailwind Focused.
 - Quick access to copy and paste code snippets. (formatted for minimal effort).
 - Searchable by numerous parameters.